 Imagining America: Artists and Scholars in Public Life (IA) “is committed to bringing people together as our full selves in critical yet hopeful spaces to imagine better ways of living, learning and working together.”

-Since 2017, our Public Scholarship Team has been involved and contributed to the goals orienting IA.
+Our Public Scholarship Team has been involved and contributed to the goals orienting our IA engagement.

 Ana Elizabeth Rosas has promoted IA collaborative research and learning activities and opportunities provided by IA among UCI students.
 These IA opportunities include participating in the conceptualization, preparation, and presentation of IA National Gathering panel session proposals, advising and mentoring undergraduate students as they apply for IA fellowship, presentation, and publication programs, and fundraising for undergraduate students to travel to present their public scholarship research at the annual IA National Gathering.

 Such collaborations and learning experiences have paved the way for UCI students’ involvement in the IA Southern California Cluster (2017-2020), making it accessible for them to present on their IA experiences and to learn from and connect with seasoned scholars and students dedicated to forging collaborative learning spaces and communities.